yairm210/Unciv/README.md

-## About - Or, What is this?
+## What is this?

-An open-source, mod-friendly Android+Desktop remake of Civ V, made with LibGDX
+An open source, mod-friendly Android and Desktop remake of Civ V, made with LibGDX

 ## Is this any good?